patricklarocque1/ContextAwareTranslator/README.md

 Open in Android Studio (Arctic Fox+).
 Allow it to install NDK / CMake.

-Run the app: choose a model to download, then tap the microphone.
+Run the app: on first launch you will see a model list.
+Update `model_sources.json` with a valid URL & SHA256 for (e.g.) `tiny.en`.
+Tap Download, then Load Model.
+(Whisper load integration placeholder currently logs the selected file path.)

 ## Model Handling
 The app fetches Whisper GGUF model files from a configurable base URL (`model_sources.json`).
 You can host quantized models on e.g. Hugging Face or your own CDN.